Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_6/README.md

 sh build.sh

 ```
-- Before run the application you need to run the power patch command on board.
+- You need to run the power patch command on the board before you can run the application, otherwise the application may cause the board to crash.
 ```
 irps5401
 ```

-- Run the app(./usb_input_multi_threads_refinedet_drm)
+- Run the app.
+ You need to stop the weston service to use drm display mode for the application.
 ```

    /etc/init.d/weston stop;